-Are you craving a cool, refreshing summer drink but sick of lemonade and iced tea?
+Are you craving a cool, refreshing summer drink but you’re sick of lemonade and iced tea?
 Grab a tall glass of Agua de Jamaica, instead.
 Not familiar with this beverage?
-Agua de Jamaica is a popular drink in the Caribbean made from water, sugar and the sweet edible calyces of Roselle flowers.
-Read on for Roselle seed information, tips on harvesting seeds from Roselle and other uses for Roselle seeds.
+Agua de Jamaica is a popular drink in the Caribbean made from water, sugar, and the sweet edible calyces of Roselle flowers.
+Read on for Roselle seed information, tips on harvesting seeds from Roselle, and other uses for Roselle seeds.

 Roselle Flower Seeds

 Hibiscus sabdariffa, commonly called Roselle, is a large, tropical, bushy perennial in the Mallow family.
 Sometimes it is called Jamaican Sorrel or French Sorrel because its edible leaves look and taste like Sorrel.
 Roselle can be found in humid tropical locations, like Southeast Asia and the Caribbean, where the bright red plant stems are used for making a fiber similar to jute, and its fruits are harvested for beverages, sauces, jellies, and wine.

 Roselle is hardy in zones 8-11, but if given a long and warm growing season, it can be grown and harvested like an annual in other zones.
 However, it cannot tolerate frost and requires a lot of moisture to grow happily.

 Roselle flower seeds take about six months to mature.
 A mature Roselle plant can grow up to 6 feet wide (2 m.) and 8 feet (2.5 m.) tall.
 In late summer, it is covered in big, beautiful hibiscus flowers.
 When these flowers fade, their seed-filled calyces are harvested for jellies and teas.